fahadhossain24/FAHAD-HOSSAIN-24/README.md

 Assalamualaikum, Hi, I’m FAHAD-HOSSAIN.
 At first I want to give you thanks for visitign my github profile.
 My name is Fahad Hossain but my github profile name is FAHAD-HOSSAIN-24.
 Due to only FAHAD-HOSSAIN not abilable on github.
 Whatever, I'm a student.
 I'm studed at Feni PolyTechnic Institute, Bangladesh.
 My subject is Comuter science and technology.

-Skills: HTML / CSS / JAVASCRIPT / C / C++ / JAVA / C# / PYTHON
+Skills: HTML / CSS / Bootstrap and Tailwind / JAVASCRIPT / React / Node / MongoBD / NextJs and other tools for needed web development

-- 🔭 I’m currently working on Problem solving
+- 🔭 I’m currently working on Web Development (MERN)
-- 🌱 I’m currently learning DSA with C programming language
+- 🌱 I’m currently learning DSA with.
 - 👯 I’m looking to collaborate on Github
 - 📫 How to reach me: You can message me directly